10 Tips On How To Become A Full Time Yoga Teacher

 I highly recommend picking a yoga niche to focus on.
 It will increase your passion and your profits.

 The obvious niche for me was to combine my love of yoga with golf.
-After teaching a normal yoga class for almost three years, I started to teach yoga at a golf academy.

 The main perk of being an expert in a niche is that you don’t have a lot of competition.
 That means you can become an expert within the niche fairly quickly and start creating several residual streams of income by coming up with Information Products that serves your niche (e.g. Yoga For Senior Golfers).